dis0423/Centralized-P2P-Systems-Performance-Analysis-using-Wireshark-and-Benchmarking/README.md

  1. Server.py : This has all the functionalities for the server to act as the central indexing node
  2. Client.py: You can create multiples copies of this and put it in a respective client folder
- 3. benchmark.py : This is to automate client creation
+ 3. benchmark.py : This script is to automate client node creation

 ###  How to reproduce?